|

 - It must surely be awful for you that your parents are so poor they cannot afford to buy you that new dress.

+Begging by using an abnormal voice.
+We may reinforce children's bad behavior in many ways.
+This group probably includes habits such as whining, squealing, shouting or using other extreme vocalizations.
+These negative behaviors were probably taught to the children by the parents.
+They have not responded to requests made in a normal voice, but only to those requests when the child speaks something in an abnormal voice.
 There is a simple way to correct this: the parent should only “hear” requests that are made in normal tones of voice.
 This usually requires the cooperation of parents and others, because if someone continues to react to the negative way of speaking, the bad behavior will probably continue.
 We might say, for example, "It's hard for us to hear such requests, you have to speak in a normal voice," and then not react at all.
 Instead, if the child speaks in a normal voice, parents should immediately show that they hear and respond to these requests.
+The quote below describes how these bad behaviors can disappear if no attention is given to them.
+The example refers to unclear speech -- not a physical defect but a self-learned habit:

 Many years ago, we took a ten-year-old girl into our home, who had previously been placed in an institution for the mentally retarded.
 Her behavior had some features typical of intellectually disabled people (a limping gait, pressing her chin close to his neck, slightly slurred speech).
 We worked with her speech for two months by using the “extinguishing method”.
 We said, “I’m sorry, but I can’t hear what you are saying, Maria.” and then we paid no attention to her whatsoever.
 When we no longer put our ears to her mouth to hear her speech - as others had done - she began to speak in a normal clear and audible voice.
 My wife had to have gallbladder surgery, and my mother took care of the household during that time.
 I was away a lot because of work and hospital visits, so I didn't notice what Maria did to my well-meaning mother.
 When one evening I saw my mother put her ear in front of Maria's mouth, I explained the situation to her later.
 After that, my mother no longer reacted to Maria's whispers, and Maria started to speak in a normal voice again.
 (13)

+A tantrum of a small child is a little like talking in a raised voice.
+That can also be due to the fact that the parents have not paid attention to good behavior, but immediately notice the child's bad behavior and tantrums.
+For the child can throw a tantrum and throw himself or herself on the floor just because someone reacts to it and notices it.
+If the child was just alone and no one was there to see, probably nothing would happen.
 This behavior can be changed.
 The most common way of doing it is overlooking the child’s tantrums and leaving the child alone.
 (Other options could be that the parents themselves throw themselves on the floor and start throwing tantrums!
 Or that they ask the child to repeat or increase the problem behavior - for example, to shout louder - as if to observe the matter!
 Such habits usually bring a new perspective to the matter and remove the reward from it.
 The child can get tired of it when he notices that he no longer gets the attention he wanted.)
 If the parents and other bystanders are completely "apathetic" and indifferent to the child's tantrums, the tantrums usually lose their meaning very soon without an interested audience.
 The child may increase his/her voice and tantrums at the beginning, but if others let him/her be in peace, this kind of behavior will usually stop in time.
 Likewise, the parents can reward the child when he/she behaves well.
 It can motivate him/her to behave better and better:

+Sometimes extinguishing takes place by accident, such as in the case of a four-year-old, Markus.
+His parents were worried about his irritating outbursts of anger.
+He had a habit of acting up at the times the parents most feared, such as when they had guests at home.
+The explosion was apt to occur at bedtime if not earlier. (...)
 Finally, the parents were desperate.
 They had no more tricks up their sleeve.
 At that point, the parents were one evening reading the newspaper in the living room.
 They said something that made the boy angry, and as usual, Markus threw himself on the floor in rage.
 He screamed and smacked his head on the carpet, kicking and waving his little hands.
 The parents no longer knew what to do, so they did nothing.
 They just continued reading the paper.
+This was a reaction that bad-tempered Markus was not expecting.
+He got up, looked at his father and threw himself on the floor for the next show.
+The parents continued to ignore him.
+Suddenly, the boy stopped screaming.
+He went to his mother, shook her hand and started the third show.
+They still didn't make a move in his direction.
+The boy apparently felt so stupid lying on the floor that he never repeated his tantrum after that.
+(14)

+Child does not allow parents to leave.
+One problem, which is of the same type as the previous two, is when a small child insists on being close to his/her parents and won't let them leave even for a moment.
+It can also be related to the child's strong crying and feeling scared as soon as the parent starts to leave the vicinity or when the child should be left in the daycare, for example.
+However, it is good to note that this kind of behavior is also usually learned, because the parents have given in to the child.
+The child is not necessarily as scared as it seems, but crying and fear are a means of influencing the parents.
+They are a means of influence with which the child tries to keep the parents close to him/her all the time.
 Fixing this issue starts with not letting the children's complaints affect us too much.
 If the child starts crying and yelling when we leave the room or do not go to the child immediately, we can simply confirm our love by saying, “I’m busy right now and if you scream, I won’t answer.”
 The result of this may be an increase in screaming and crying at first, but when you know to expect it, you should not be confused by it.
 Usually, at some point, when the child realizes that his/her crying is useless and pointless, his/her tantrums stop.

 IS IT WISE TO INTERVENE?
 When we want to change the behavior of a child into a more positive direction, we can use various approaches.
 Several of these techniques start with the parents.
 We can change or improve our way of communicating, and that may change the child’s behavior.
+On the other hand, there may be occasions when we are better off not intervening at all.
+Sometimes too much strictness, too much attention, too much interference from parents only makes matters worse, or at least fails to improve them.
+These may include the following:

 Less important things.
 Side issues should not be made the main issue.
 If parents are too strict on issues such as young people's dress, hair fashion, music, their friends, what it is like in the children's room, in other words, things that have no direct effect on themselves or others, they will certainly not act sensibly.
 These things are not worth making a big deal out of; especially since parents often have the underlying idea of "What do others think about this", which in itself is a rather bad motive.
 It should also be noted that many of the above things are only temporary in the lives of children and young people - they often disappear on their own as they grow a little bigger.
+If we react vigorously to these things, strongly disapprove of them or are too strict or bossy, it can lead to exactly what we do not want; children turn their backs on us and drift into things we don't want.
+This almost always happens when a parent is too strict and presents unfallible.
+On the other hand, if parents could instead just stay calm, the relationship will likely be much better, and many problems that arise during puberty will more easily pass.

 Bad habits.
 As for many bad habits – children sucking their thumb, biting their nails, wetting the bed and their pants, exaggerating, or other troublesome habits – where parents demand the child to change, many of these habits can be eliminated simply by not paying any attention to them.
 Several of these behaviors are reinforced by the attention given by the parents.
 When parents pay attention to these activities and are worried about them, the child enjoys this attention and continues to act as before.
+Therefore, when we start to break these habits, often the best approach is to do nothing.
+We must give the child an opportunity to take care of his or her problems, and not intervene.
+Many problems may just go away by themselves without any action needed:

 I cannot help but be amazed time and time again how many problems of children can be eliminated merely by not paying attention to them.
 Common issues practiced by children that can be efficiently solved by using the extinguishing method include, for example, tantrums, begging for new things at the store, exaggerating, continuous pestering after the mother or father has already said no, not letting go of the parents for a second, whining, shrieking “I will never do that”, and interrupting other people’s discussions.
 These are all habits that are maintained by the attention the child gets from the parents.
 (15)